 Combine granulated sugar and cinnamon in a small bowl.
 Set aside until needed.

-Whatever you decide to do Happy Doughnut day to all!
+There you have it!
+Happy Doughnut day to all!